jennguyen1/nhuyhoa/_posts/2015-12-28-ML-Trees-and_Ensembles.md

   * Build tree to obtain the $$\hat{f}^{*b}(x)$$ prediction
   * Average all predictions (or take a majority vote for nominal responses)

 If there is one very strong predictor, most of the bagged trees will use the predictor as the top split.
 Thus, the predictions from the trees will be highly correlated and the average predictions will have high variance.
-To decorrelate the predictions, we could use a method called random forests.
+To decorrelate the predictions, random forests may be used.

 ## Random Forests